‘The Walking Dead’ Season 10 Episode 2 Preview: Beta’s Backstory Revealed

 There is no reference as to who Beta is talking about but Business Times suggests Beta is referring to Gamma (Thora Birch), a new character not yet seen in The Walking Dead.
 It is believed that Gamma is loyal to Alpha but “defiant against Beta.”

-Of course, viewers will just have to tune into the next episode of The Walking Dead in order to find out exactly who Beta is talking about.
+Of course, viewers will just have to tune in to the next episode of The Walking Dead in order to find out exactly who Beta is talking about.

 You can view the clip for Episode 2 of The Walking Dead Season 10 below.